pforret/jekyll.forret.com/_posts/2005/2005-08-27-automated-initial-image-tagging-ojos-inc.md

 If the human-added metadata is missing, there is hardly a way to find the picture through [Google Images](http://images.google.com/) or [Flickr](http://www.flickr.com/photos/search/).
 What if there could be an software that analyzes a picture and automatically adds relevant metadata to a picture?

-> Munjal Shah, onetime cofounder of the auction services firm Andale, finally let slip on his new blog what he&#8217;s been working on since leaving last year (&#8230;) In other words, his startup, tentatively named [Ojos](http://www.ojos-inc.com/) (Spanish for &#8220;eyes&#8221;), is creating a new way to search and organize photos.
+> Munjal Shah, onetime cofounder of the auction services firm Andale, finally let slip on his new blog what he's been working on since leaving last year (&#8230;) In other words, his startup, tentatively named [Ojos](http://www.ojos-inc.com/) (Spanish for &#8220;eyes&#8221;), is creating a new way to search and organize photos.
 > (&#8230;) he revealed the key technologies behind Ojos: **face and text recognition**. (&#8230;) The other key: You can assign tags, or keywords, to one photo and the service will automatically append that tag to other photos of the same people.
 > [blogs.businessweek.com](http://blogs.businessweek.com/the_thread/techbeat/archives/2005/08/_its_also_an_ex.html)